Dominic Barberi: Foundations in Belgium and England

 After many months of waiting at Oscott College, Barberi finally secured possession of Aston Hall in Staffordshire in February 1842, after 28 years of effort, thereby establishing the Passionists in England.
 The initial reception of Barberi and his fellow Passionists was less than welcoming.
-Local Catholics feared the arrival of these newcomers would cause renewed persecutions.
+Local Catholics feared that the arrival of these newcomers would cause renewed persecutions.
 Barberi was also met with ridicule: his attempts to read prayers in English were met with the laughter of his congregation.
 However, the community increased in numbers.
-As the people of Aston grew to know Barberi, they became enamoured of him and Barberi soon began to receive a steady stream of converts.
+As the people of Aston grew to know Barberi, they became enamoured of him, and Barberi soon began to receive a steady stream of converts.
 A centre was also set up in neighbouring Stone, where Barberi would also say Mass and preach to the local populace.

-Opposition to Barberi was also present in Stone, where on his journeys to the Mass centre, local youths would throw stones at him, though two youths took to the decision to become Catholics when they were greatly edified to see Barberi kiss each stone that hit him and place it in his pocket.
+Opposition to Barberi was also present in Stone, where on his journeys to the Mass centre, local youths would throw stones at him, though two youths took the decision to become Catholics when they were greatly edified to see Barberi kiss each stone that hit him and place it in his pocket.
 During many of these frequent attacks, Barberi barely escaped death.
 Local Protestant ministers often held anti-Catholic lectures and sermons to ward the people away from Barberi and the Catholics.
 Wilson records how one of these ministers followed Barberi along a street shouting out various arguments against transubstantiation, Barberi was silent, but as the man was about to turn off, Barberi retorted: "Jesus Christ said over the consecrated elements, "This is my body."
 You say, "No. It is not his body!"
 Who then am I to believe?
 I prefer to believe Jesus Christ."